zmorehouse/COMP3310-MQTT/readme.md

 #### Running without Batch File
 As batch files can be security risks, I understand not all may want to run the program via `run.bat`.
 If this is the case, please follow the below steps
 1. Launch terminal with administrative privileges (to allow the program to write to relevant logs).
-2. CD to the ZM-MQTT Directory.
+2. CD to the /ZM_MQTT Directory.
 3. Run all 5 publisher instances using `python pub_1.py` -> `python pub_5.py`.
 Python3 is also usable here.
 4. Once all publisher instances are running and successfully connected, launch the analyser script with `python analyser.py`.
 5. Wait for analyser to run all 180 tests, and close itself.
 The publishing instances will run indefinently until the terminal is closed, incase additional monitoring is required.